-The search for a better lunch continues, and this time I whipped up a vegetarian option: Basil Quinoa and Chickpea Salad with Tahini Dressing.
+The search for a better lunch continues, and this time I whipped up a vegetarian option: the Quinoa Chickpea Salad with Tahini Dressing.
 If you have read the past couple articles I’ve posted, then you know how sick of lunch meat sandwiches I have gotten.
-If not, catch up with all the latest gossip here (bonus is you get to see my Slow Cooker Avocado Chicken Salad Recipe).
+If not, catch up with all the latest gossip here.

 I am pretty proud of the simplicity of this recipe too.
 I did not need to cook anything except for the quinoa.
 Besides that, it was just a fair amount of chopping and mixing.

 If you need a pot to cook quinoa, you can check out Cuisinart Cookware Sets or Calphalon Cookware Sets.
 These two brands are widely recognized.
 But there are more affordable options such as the below one from T-fal.
 Need more useful kitchen gear?
 Visit the link for our best selection of kitchen appliances from the market.

 I also like to use fresh basil when I can.
 It’s actually much more affordable than buying the dried spice if you buy the whole plant.
 It takes a little bit of nurturing to ensure the thing doesn’t die, but lucky for me my wife has a green thumb and takes care of all the herbs in our window cill.